Supporting imagery

 Game studios had the option to purchase a development kit from Nintendo which included a fully-equipped debugging station, a toolchain and plenty of documentation.

 The hardware kit was called VUE Development System (‘VUE’ was the codename of this console), it was a PC-like tower that contained the Virtual Boy’s internals plus 4 MB of RAM (expandable to 8 MB!).
-It connected to a headset (with the same shape of the retail Virtual Boy) and a retail controller.
+It is connected to a headset (with the same shape as the retail Virtual Boy) and a retail controller.
 To run and debug programs, the dev kit contained an interface board that talked to an IBM PC using SCSI.
 To use the equipment, you needed an IBM PC/AT (or clone) with an Intel 80386, 2 MB of Memory and MS-DOS installed.

-The software kit consisted in a linker, assembler and debugger.
+The software kit consisted of a linker, assembler and debugger.
 At request, Nintendo also offered a C compiler.
 That means it was no longer needed to write programs directly in assembly!
 All in all, this setup took 1.5 MB of your precious -and noisy- hard disk.

 It’s too bad that this model of development was eventually reverted with the release of the Game Boy Colour.
 I’m guessing that this was because the Game Boy’s CPU can’t handle ‘unoptimised’ code from a compiler.